Layr-Labs/eigenlayer-docs/docs/operator-guides/avs-installation-and-registration/eigenda-operator-guide/eigenda-avs-installation-registration-and-upgrade.md

 Make sure your `.env` file still has correct values in the [TODO](https://github.com/Layr-Labs/eigenda-operator-setup/blob/2872d76b5e0b127400eb7e6dd16da362c7c142ba/.env.example#L60) sections before you restart your node.

-If there are any specific instructions that needs to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
-Please check the latest [release notes](https://github.com/Layr-Labs/eigenda-operator-setup/releases) on Github and follow the instructions before starting the services again.

 ```
 docker compose up -d